Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-In \cite{pearls}, Grazian develops many of the fundamental properties of saturated fusion systems which have $\F$-pearls, one of the most basic being that the underlying group of such saturated fusion systems must have maximal class.
-She also presents a fascinating lemma \cite[Lemma 3.7]{pearls} (included here as Lemma~\ref{pearls4}), that constructs a proper saturated subfusion systems with $\F$-pearls of any saturated fusion system that has $\F$-pearls.
-These subsystems are frequently exotic and if the $\F$-pearls are non-abelian the systems are simple\cite[Definition I.6.1]{AKO}.
-Indeed, the exotic simple saturated fusion system on the group of order $7^5$ discovered in \cite{rank3} can be constructed from the saturated fusion system of the monster sporadic simple group at the prime $7$.
+In \cite{pearls}, Grazian develops many of the fundamental properties of saturated fusion systems $\F$ which have $\F$-pearls, one of the most basic being that the $p$-group on which $\F$ is defined must have maximal class.
+She also presents a fascinating lemma \cite[Lemma 3.7]{pearls} (included here as Lemma~\ref{pearls4}), that constructs proper saturated subfusion systems with $\F$-pearls of any saturated fusion system that has $\F$-pearls.
+These subsystems are frequently exotic and if the $\F$-pearls areabelian the systems $O^p(\F)$ are simple \cite[Definition I.6.1]{AKO} (see also Theorem~\ref{non exc}).
+The exotic simple saturated fusion system on the group of order $7^5$ discovered in \cite{rank3} can be constructed \blue{using Lemma~\ref{pearls4}} from the saturated fusion system of the monster sporadic simple group at the prime $7$.

 It is important to clarify that not all saturated fusion systems on a maximal class $p$-group contain $\F$-pearls.
 The determination of saturated fusion systems $\F$ on $S$ with $O_p(\F)=1$ and without $\F$-pearls is a consequence of the main results of this work and is recorded as Corollary~\ref{cor: no pearls}.